Sick of forgetting to arm your alarm when you leave?

 Don’t worry!
 We’ve got you covered.

 While some alarm systems have a feature to automatically arm the system based on the location of your smart phone, many don’t.
 The feature’s called “geofencing.”
-Some alarm systems support geofencing natively while others can via IFTTT integration like Scout and iSmartAlarm.
+Some alarm systems support geofencing natively while others can via IFTTT integration like Scout (that we reviewed here) and iSmartAlarm.

 But even if your alarm doesn’t have that feature built in, don’t sweat it.
 We’ll show you how to implement “improvised geofencing” to control your alarm system anyway.